 I feel a moral obligation to do the work both within myself and in the world around me to leave it better than I got.
 A tall order in the twenty-first century.
 This is the foundation of my family, my research, my teaching, my parenting, and my volunteerism.

 I have a BS in sociology from the University of West Georgia (Go Wolves!) where I also received my MA.
 My focus was primarily on the sociology of religion and its political history.
-I am currently ABD at Georgia State University where my focus is on rural and Appalachian studies.
+I have a Ph.D. in Sociology from Georgia State University where my focus is on rural and Appalachian studies.